vunguyen2712/trade-fei-token/README.md

 An interface that simulates trading FEI tokens

+## What you need before cloning the project:

+Download and install Node.js

 ## How to run the project

 After cloning the code, you can run